filecoin-project/devgrants/rfps/rfp-fvm.md

 **Milestones:**
 Please limit milestones to **2-3 only** to simplify administration and payment overheads.
-Make sure that the values in the Funding column add up to the Total Funding Amount listed above.

 | Milestone No. | Milestone Description | Funding | Estimated Timeframe |
 | ------------- | --------------------- | ------- | ------------------- |